sumeshmon/js-advance/practise/codewars/readme.md

 .replace(searchValue, newValue) : replace with searchValue to  newValue .at(-1)  / .length(-1): returns the last character of the string.
 .sort() :  is a method for arrays
+Math.abs : returns the absolute value of a number, meaning it removes the negative sign if there is one.